Rexel (RXLSF) & Its Peers Head-To-Head Survey

-Rexel (OTCMKTS:RXLSF – Get Rating) is one of 197 public companies in the “Business Services” industry, but how does it compare to its rivals?
-We will compare Rexel to similar businesses based on the strength of its earnings, institutional ownership, profitability, risk, analyst recommendations, dividends and valuation.
+Rexel (OTCMKTS:RXLSF – Get Rating) is one of 197 publicly-traded companies in the “Business Services” industry, but how does it contrast to its competitors?
+We will compare Rexel to similar businesses based on the strength of its risk, dividends, earnings, institutional ownership, valuation, analyst recommendations and profitability.

+Rexel pays an annual dividend of $0.75 per share and has a dividend yield of 3.1%.
+Rexel pays out 98.4% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
+As a group, “Business Services” companies pay a dividend yield of 1.8% and pay out 976.5% of their earnings in the form of a dividend.
+Rexel is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

 Analyst Recommendations

-This is a summary of current ratings and recommmendations for Rexel and its rivals, as reported by MarketBeat.
+This is a breakdown of recent recommendations for Rexel and its competitors, as provided by MarketBeat.com.

 |Sell Ratings